noodlewerk/NWLogging/README.md

         [12:34:56.789000 AppDelegate.m:123] Application did finish launching: <AppDelegate: 0xd80da1>

 This is just a minimal setup to demonstrate the necessary steps to get NWLogging to run.
 In general it is recommended to link with `libNWLogging.a` en use precompiled headers to include `NWLogging.h`.

 See the [Project Setup](#NWL_ProjectSetup) section for detailed instructions.
+For more example code, check out the source and take a look a the TouchDemo and MacDemo applications.

 <a name="NWL_Features"></a>
 Features
 --------
-+ Logging functionality similar to NSLog.
++ *Logging functionality similar to NSLog.*

+   <p>Although NWLogging offers configurable filters and outputs, by default it just prints what you tell it to.
+Simply replace `NSLog` by `NWLog`.</p>

-+ Log filtering based on target, file, function, and custom tags.
++ *Log filtering based on target, file, function, and custom tags.*

+   <p>No useless floods of log messages, but fine-grained filtering so you only get the logs you need.</p>

-+ Log output to console, file, and custom printers.
++ *Log output to console, file, and custom printers.*

+   <p>By default all logs are printed to stderr, but you also can redirect this to a file, stream, or a text view for in-app display.</p>

-+ Alternative log actions like pause debugger or throw exception.
++ *Alternative log actions like pause debugger or throw exception.*

+   <p>Use logs to handle your asserts and exceptions.
+Configure which lines should trigger the debugger to break.
+Simply replace `NSAssert` with `NWAssert`.</p>

-+ Configuration both statically from source code and in the debugger at runtime.
++ *Configuration both statically from source code and from the debugger at runtime.*

-+ Easy to migrate from NSLog: NWLog == NSLog (kinda)
+   <p>Configuration methods are available both in source and debugger.
+This allows you to run a standard configuration and further configure while debugging.</p>

-+ Supports pure C and C++ projects.
++ *Supports pure C and C++ projects.*

+   <p>The core of NWLogging is not tied to Objective-C or Cocoa.
+It only requires standard C and Core Foundation libraries.</p>

-+ Concurrent, but free of locking.
++ *Concurrent, but free of locking.*

-+ No heap allocation if not logging.
+   <p>To have a minimal impact on your app's runtime, NWLogging avoids thread locking, heap allocation, and message sending.</p>

 <a name="NWL_ProjectSetup"></a>